 One of our team members recently commented that a door-to-door salesperson came to their home to try and convince them to change electricity providers.
 Not only did this experience agitate our team member given the inconvenience and lack of suitability relating to the selling technique and actual proposition being offered, but it also served as a clear reminder of the need to get your sales pitch right regardless of what you are selling.

 Given what we do at FiveP, this made us think about how best to approach, implement and optimise your sales approaches to effectively connect with your target audience for long-term success.
-According to customerthink.com, digital transformation has majorly impacted all aspects of sales activity on a global scale:
+According to customerthink.com, digital transformation is impacting sales approaches on a global scale:

 “For salespeople, the shift that’s happening is that you have access to better data and better information.
 You can get to team and collaborative selling techniques that you weren’t able to get to before.
 And over time, a lot of the selling that we could do by gut is happening in front of you in terms of insight.
 What digital does is it democratizes the ability to access information, and ultimately democratizes decisions and allows every sales rep to be productive”.